Rick Fitzgibbons, M.D.

 Observed conflicts with their fathers are:

-- An excessive fear of the fathers anger, or his controlling behaviors, leading to a fear of being hurt as a female, coupled with a belief that being a male would help them feel safer in relationships,
+- An excessive fear of the father's anger or his controlling behaviors, leading to a fear of being hurt as a female, coupled with a belief that being a male would help her feel safer in relationships;

-- Severe mistrust of the father because of his insensitive and angry treatment of the mother, of his harming the family by abandonment, or of his emotional, personality, or behavioral conflicts,
+- Severe mistrust of the father because of his mistrust of female love arising from traumatic expereinces with his mother, insensitive and angry treatment of the mother, of his harming the family by abandonment, or of his emotional, personality, or behavioral conflicts;

-- The fathers failure to affirm his daughters feminine goodness, beauty and gifts;
+- The father's failure to attach to attach securely to his daughter and to affirm her feminine goodness, beauty and gifts;

-- The failure to communicate that fulfillment and happiness can be found in embracing the goodness of femininity and being a psychologically healthy female,
+- The failure to communicate that fulfillment and happiness can be found in embracing the goodness of femininity and in being a psychologically healthy female;

 - The failure to critique and protect a daughter from gender theory errors.

-In one family session with a young woman who was taking testosterone and was planning on sexual reassignment surgery, the father expressed his daughter his belief that his excessive anger in the home throughout her childhood had made her fearful of trusting males which resulted in her entering the homosexual lifestyle after leaving the home.
-However, he believed her anxieties continued and led her to think she might feel safer in the world if she had a masculine appearance.
-His daughter was reflective for several moments and then responded, “You could be right.”
+In one family session with a young woman who was taking testosterone and was planning on sexual reassignment surgery, the father expressed to his daughter his belief that his excessive anger in the home throughout her childhood from modeling after an angry father had made her fearful of trusting males.
+He believed her anxiety and severe fear of being hurt by males led her to think she might feel safer in the world if she had a masculine appearance and identity.
+His daughter was reflective for several moments and then responded to him, “You could be right.”

 Observed conflicts with their mothers are: